 then a sclerosing agent is injected to block collateral veins.
 This helps to prevent recurrences.

 During the embolization, the doctor inserts a catheter into the jugular vein, in the neck, down into the faulty vein(s).
 Catheterization requires only a small nick in the skin for insertion and x-ray image guidance of the catheter to its target area.
 The catheter delivers Dacron filaments-bearing coils that clot the blood and seal the faulty vein.
-The use of the recently developed Sotradecol foam agent allows the radiologist to block even the smallest veins not previously accessible.
+The use of the recently developed Sotradecol foam agent allows the physician to block even the smallest veins not previously accessible.

 Frequently Asked Questions regarding Varicocele: